linZHank/invpend_experiment/ISSUE_LOGS.md

 Shuting dwon...
 ```

-- \[Fixed\] Have to run script immediately after `launch invpend_control load_invpend.launch`, or `reset_env` brings the pole angle to 2*pi, which is totally OK in the real world but may disarm my script's judgement of pole angle out of range.
+- Have to run script immediately after `launch invpend_control load_invpend.launch`, or `reset_env` brings the pole angle to 2*pi, which is totally OK in the real world but may disarm my script's judgement of pole angle out of range.
-  - **Reset pole w.r.t. cart first, then reset cart w.r.t. slidebar**